• Skip to main content

 Even though your aligners are usually just worn for a few weeks, you shouldn’t throw any of them away without getting an OK from your dentist first.

-If a situation develops where your treatment begins to veer off track, your dentist may have your stop wearing your current set of aligners and go back and re-wear some of your previous ones.
+If a situation develops where your treatment begins to veer off track, your dentist may have you stop wearing your current set of aligners and go back and re-wear some of your previous ones.

-d) How long will your Invisalign® treatment take?
+E) How long will your Invisalign® treatment take?

 Compared to regular braces.